Zargham1214/Zargham1214/README.md

 </a>
 <br />

-Hey, I am [Zargham Abbas],studyng my BS in computer Science from SEECS-NUST, Islamabad.
+Hey, I am  Zargham Abbas,studyng my BS in computer Science from SEECS-NUST, Islamabad.
 I joined High Performance Computing(HPC),Lab-SEECS as Research Associate.
 Also,I am serving Assiciation for Computing Machinery(ACM)-NUST chapter as Team Lead marketing.
 Considering the phrase 'data is the new oil' I could not stop my self from digging into data scinece and now data is my new craze.I play with data to draw insights from it.